xNeonCatGirlx/lrcsnc-without-romanization/README.md

 Get more info on on available options with `lrcsnc -h`.

 ## TODO
 - [Done!]
-Add competability to warbar
+Add competability to waybar

 Files for waybar will be uploaded soon